 Once undergraduate course and program proposals have been approved by the individual academic colleges or schools, they must be reviewed by the Undergraduate Council before being forwarded to the Faculty Senate.
 Proposals made to this Council will be collected by the Director of Curriculum Review and Program Assessment and distributed to the members prior to each meeting.
 A summary sheet listing all recommendations from the Council is distributed with the agenda to the Faculty Senate prior to the meetings at which they are reported.

-Voting Council membership consists of a representative to be appointed by the Dean of each undergraduate college or school, a faculty representative selected from each undergraduate college and school, a representative of the university libraries appointed by the Dean of Libraries, an undergraduate student member selected through appropriate ASG procedures, one undergraduate student selected by the Office for Diversity, Equity and Inclusion, the chair of the Campus Faculty, and the Vice Chair of the Faculty Senate.
+Voting Council membership consists of a representative to be appointed by the Dean of each undergraduate college or school, a faculty representative selected from each undergraduate college and school, a representative of the university libraries appointed by the Dean of Libraries, an undergraduate student member selected through appropriate ASG procedures, , the chair of the Campus Faculty, and the Vice Chair of the Faculty Senate.
 Any full-time faculty member is eligible to serve, and each selected member serves a three-year, renewable term.
 New members are appointed/selected no later than the first meeting of each fall semester.
 A meeting quorum must be met for any voting to occur.
 Members may send a non-voting substitution for meeting representation.

 Non-voting membership consists of a representative of the Graduate Council, the Associate Dean for International Education in the Graduate School and International Education, a representative from the School of Law, and a representative appointed by the Vice Provost for Distance Education.
 A representative from the Registrar's Office will meet with the committee to provide technical support.
 The committee elects its own chair-elect at the first meeting of the fall semester, who serves as chair the following academic year.